All Episodes

 They despise the Pope, the papacy, not the Pope personally, but just the office.

-Uh it is it is purely pro-life and anti-abortion.
+It is purely pro-life and anti-abortion.

-It is anti-gay marriage, and yet the media's jealousy, envy, hatred for me has driven them into the arms of the Pope.
+And yet, the media's jealousy, envy, hatred for me has driven them into the arms of the Pope.

-That that hasn't ticked off.
+That has him ticked off.

 And in the process, they've named as man of the year the biggest pro-lifer in the world, the institution that's biggest pro-life institution in the world, the biggest institution anti-gay marriage in the world, and they are recognizing this guy as man of the year for one reason.

-He did a big hit on capitalism, they think, which is an ancillary reason.
+He did a big hit on capitalism, they think, which is an ancillary reason that ticked me off, so they think they've got a twofer here.

 But they have now been unwittingly driven into the arms of the Catholic Church.

-They are embracing Il Papa.
+They are embracing ill papa.

-I'll tell you the Lord does work in mysterious ways.
+I'll tell you, the Lord does work in mysterious ways.

-If you if you hit out at the church, you would be excommunicated or otherwise, but you would never ever be responded to.
+If you hit out at the church, you would be excommunicated or otherwise.

 You would never be reacted to.